 Adenoids - enlarged

 Enlarged adenoids may be normal.
-It may start when the baby grows in the womb.
-The adenoids help your body prevent or fight infections by removing bacteria and germs.
+They may grow bigger when the baby grows in the womb.
+The adenoids help the body prevent or fight infections by trapping bacteria and germs.

 Infections can cause the adenoids to become swollen.
 The adenoids may stay enlarged even when you are not sick.

-Children with enlarged adenoids often breathe through their mouth because their nose is blocked.
-Mouth breathing occurs mostly at night, but may be seen during the day.
+Children with enlarged adenoids often breathe through the mouth because the nose is blocked.
+Mouth breathing occurs mostly at night, but may be present during the day.

 Mouth breathing may lead to the following symptoms:

 Enlarged adenoids may also cause sleep problems.
 A child may:

 - Have episodes of not breathing during sleep (sleep apnea)